 Please consider the following notes before you book your trip to come backcountry snowboarding and skiing in India with us:

-Our terrain varies according to the destination.
-In the Himalayas we ride 80% of the time above tree line in the alpine zone.
-In Canada we spend most of our time riding open powder fields and trees – please be prepared to ski and ride the trees!
+- In Gulmarg in the Himalayas we ride 80% of the time above tree line in the alpine zone.
+On the occasion that our tree skiing is on in the Baba Reshi forest – please be prepared to ski and ride the trees!

-If you have any questions or concerns about your ability please call us to discuss prior to booking.
+- If you have any questions or concerns about your ability please email us to discuss prior to booking.